 What to know before leaving the hospital

-After surgery, you’ll move to the recovery room where nurses will monitor your vital signs.
+After surgery, you’ll move to the recovery room, where nurses will monitor your vital signs.
 You’ll have a dressing and several drains coming out of your chest.
-You’ll have pain medication, and your chest will be numb for a few hours.
+You’ll likely receive pain medication, and your chest may feel numb.

-You’ll be transferred to a hospital room for the night.
-As your feeling returns, you might feel pain and strange sensations in your chest and underarms.
+You’ll be released for recovery at home or be transferred to a hospital room for the night.
+As sensation returns, you might feel pain and strange sensations in your chest and underarms.

 You’ll receive instructions on: